Twilight (2008 film): Critical reception

-Based on 223 reviews collected by Rotten Tomatoes, the film has a rating of 49% and a weighted average score of 5.4/10.
+Based on 223 reviews collected by Rotten Tomatoes, the film has a rating of 48% and a weighted average score of 5.4/10.
 The website's critical consensus reads: "Having lost much of its bite transitioning to the big screen, Twilight will please its devoted fans, but do little for the uninitiated."
 On Metacritic, it has a weighted mean score of 56 based on 38 reviews from film critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 New York Press critic Armond White called the film "a genuine pop classic", and praised Hardwicke for turning "Meyer's book series into a Brontë-esque vision."
 Roger Ebert gave the film two-and-a-half stars out of four and wrote, "I saw it at a sneak preview.
 Last time I saw a movie in that same theater, the audience welcomed it as an opportunity to catch up on gossip, texting, and laughing at private jokes.
 This time the audience was rapt with attention".
 In his review for the Los Angeles Times, Kenneth Turan wrote, "Twilight is unabashedly a romance.
 All the story's inherent silliness aside, it is intent on conveying the magic of meeting that one special person you've been waiting for.
 Maybe it is possible to be 13 and female for a few hours after all".
 USA Today gave the film two out of four stars and Claudia Puig wrote, "Meyer is said to have been involved in the production of Twilight, but her novel was substantially more absorbing than the unintentionally funny and quickly forgettable film".
 Entertainment Weekly gave the film a "B" rating and Owen Gleiberman praised Hardwicke's direction: "She has reconjured Meyer's novel as a cloudburst mood piece filled with stormy skies, rippling hormones, and understated visual effects".

+Stewart's performance as Bella received mixed reviews.
+Claudia Puig of USA Today called her acting "wooden" and her facial expressions throughout the film "blank", while Owen Gleiberman of Entertainment Weekly praised her, calling her "the ideal casting choice" and thought she portrayed "Bella's detachment, as well as her need to bust through it" well.
+Roger Ebert called Pattinson "well-chosen" for Edward, while Manohla Dargis of The New York Times called him "capable and exotically beautiful".
+Both he and Taylor Lautner, who plays Jacob, were nominated for Best Male Breakthrough Performance at the 2009 MTV Movie Awards; the award ultimately went to Pattinson.

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 311.